Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce GTX 980 Ti should perform much faster than the GeForce RTX 3050 overall. (explain)
+Memory BandwidthThe GeForce GTX 980 Ti should theoretically perform much faster than the GeForce RTX 3050 in general. (explain)

-Texel RateThe GeForce GTX 980 Ti will be quite a bit (more or less 42%) better at anisotropic filtering than the GeForce RTX 3050. (explain)
+Texel RateThe GeForce GTX 980 Ti will be a lot (about 42%) more effective at anisotropic filtering than the GeForce RTX 3050. (explain)

-Pixel RateThe GeForce GTX 980 Ti will be much (more or less 93%) faster with regards to full screen anti-aliasing than the GeForce RTX 3050, and also should be capable of handling higher resolutions without losing too much performance. (explain)
+Pixel RateThe GeForce GTX 980 Ti should be a lot (about 93%) faster with regards to full screen anti-aliasing than the GeForce RTX 3050, and should be capable of handling higher screen resolutions without losing too much performance. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison